 Pavement Management is defined as a set of tools or methods that assist decision makers in finding cost-effective strategies for maintaining, upgrading, and operating a network of pavements.

 The Pavement Management Engineer employs technical expertise and equipment available from other DOT&PF groups (such as Regional Materials) to accomplish the statewide pavement management function and to develop a systematic approach to maintaining the Department's highway and airport paved networks.
-This function is located within the Department's Transportation Management and Security Section and is overseen by the Statewide Maintenance Engineer.
+This function is located within the Department's Asset Management Group under Statewide Materials.

-Pavement Management for the road system involves automated collection of pavement condition (smoothness and rutting) on approximately 4500 centerline miles per year.
-The data collection is performed under a contract with Mandli Communications, Inc. using Road Surface Profiling (RSP) equipment consisting of distance measuring lasers and decelerometer and the Laser Crack Measurement System (LCMS) providing high definition 3D profiles and 2D images of road surface.
-The condition data is uploaded into the Department's Pavement Management System database along with updated traffic data and new construction and repair information.
-This information is necessary to forecast condition deterioration and cost/benefit analysis to optimize network-level budgets and work scenarios.
-Summary reports and condition mapping are created and published annually.
+Pavement Management for the road system involves automated collection of pavement condition (smoothness, rutting, and cracking) on approximately 4,200 centerline miles per year.
+The data collection is performed under a contract with Fugro using Road Surface Profiling (RSP) equipment consisting of distance measuring instruments, accelerometers and a Laser Crack Measurement System (LCMS) providing high definition 3D profiles and 2D images of the road surface.
+The condition data is uploaded into the Department's Agile Assets Pavement Management System along with traffic data, construction information and other roadway data.
+This information is necessary to forecast condition deterioration and perform cost/benefit analysis to optimize network-level budgets and work scenarios.

 The following maps display pavement conditions for the year 2020.
 Legends are open by default and can be closed by clicking the arrow ( < ) in the center of the map.